XthemeOrg/SWI/README.md

     1) that you know your way around a shell
     2) that you have some understanding of the mysql cli client tool
-    3) That you have Atheme IRC Services (or an Atheme fork) experience running with both the httpd and xmlrpc modules running.
+    3) That you have Xtheme IRC Services (or an Atheme fork) experience running with both the httpd and xmlrpc modules running.

 First your going to need to obtain a copy of SWI one can be found here

 	https://github.com/XthemeOrg/SWI/

-Next up you're going to have to edit the swi/config/config.php file to reflect the settings of your web server and Atheme installation.
+Next up you're going to have to edit the swi/config/config.example.php file to reflect the settings of your web server and Xtheme installation.

 Cleaner URI's (**Optional**)